NehaDadhich/nehasFoodWorld/tech/scroll-to-top.md

   .scrollTop:focus {outline:0;}
 ```
-Finally, I added the created scrollToTop component to the pageTemplate as:
+Finally, I added the created scrollToTop component to the layout as:

 ```Javascript{numberLines: true}
 ...